Flint Roller Derby team pairs competitive sport with high-energy fun

 Gail Stone, 24, of Flint, a new member of the FRD team, said she was proud of their efforts.
 “It was such a good game and I’m really proud of my team,” Stone said.
 “Also, it was really cool to see how many people came out to watch the game.
 Not everyone can pull in large crowds, so I think it says a lot about the Flint community,” she added.

-FRD practices twice a week at Rollhaven, their home court, on Wednesdays and Saturdays, with optional speedskating practices and team crossfit workouts.
+FRD practices twice a week at River Church in Goodrich on Wednesdays and Saturdays, with optional speedskating practices and team crossfit workouts.
 Regularly scheduled practices feature scrimmaging and strategies specific to their upcoming opponent.

 Roller derby terms: jamming, blocking, “the pack”